aws-samples/eks-workshop/content/beginner/115_sg-per-pod/50_deploy.md

 date: 2020-12-02T23:37:35-05:00
 draft: false
 weight: 50
+tags:
+  - beginner
 ---

 ### Kubernetes secrets

 Before deploying our two pods we need to provide them with the RDS endpoint and password.
-We will create a kubernetes secret that will be define in the pods deployment files.
+We will create a kubernetes secret.

 ```bash
 export RDS_PASSWORD=$(cat ~/environment/sg-per-pod/rds_password)